Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Introduction

 We therefore in this paper report our development of a human body phantom aiming at repeatable measurements of antenna's radiation characteristics.
 Earlier works on human body phantoms~\cite{Gustafson12_RE, Aminzadeh14_EL, Lacik16_AWPL} are not intended for the evaluation of mobile phone antennas in their proximity, though they may well be usable for the purpose.
-Repeatable measurements with the developed phantom serve as an essential basis for comparing different antenna array configuration and for identifying a robust one against varying conditions of the phone and interaction with the human body.
+Repeatable measurements with the developed phantom enable us to compare the performance of different antenna array configurations and especially to identify array configurations that are robust against the electromagnetic interaction with the human body including shadowing.
 Repeatable antenna measurements under human influence are also essential in device conformance test.
 Having integrated the developed phantom into our far-field antenna measurement facility, we empirically evaluate the gains of a phased antenna array implemented on a mobile phone chassis with a single transceiver chain.
 Antenna array was chosen with the goal to provide generic but realistic-enough example for demonstrating the use of developed phantom.
 Our exemplary array consists of two modules of patch antenna arrays installed at different sides of a mobile phone chassis, which we reported in~\cite{Cziezerski19_APC} as a co-located array.
 The array allows us to collect multipath powers arriving from different directions.
 In this present paper, parts of the reported insights in~\cite{Cziezerski19_APC} are empirically verified.
 We aim at reproducing scattered fields from a realistic human body using a physical body phantom that has a simple shape.
 To this end, we compare the experimental results using the simple body phantom to the simulations with realistic numerical human model.
 We study spherical coverage of the realized antenna gains.
-The spherical coverage has been used in, e.g.,~\cite{Halender16_AWPL} to estimate coverage efficiency and nowadays introduced by the 3GPP~\cite{TR38810} to evaluate and rank phased antenna arrays.
+E.g.,~\cite{Halender16_AWPL} uses the spherical coverage to estimate coverage efficiency and nowadays it is introduced by the 3GPP~\cite{TR38810} as a metric to evaluate and rank phased antenna arrays.